 If the single files become too large, you can break them up into multiple files.
-However try to keep the files to a minimum.
-Once you have your final files, minimise them and save them.
+However, try to keep the files to a minimum.
+Once you have your final files, minimize them and save them.
 Then replace all the old references to them in your HTML with the new files.

 Use a CDN for Your Resources

 Loading static resources from a CDN can correct a couple of speed issues.
 This will allow your page to load while the browser fetches the content from another domain.
 This also allows you to fix the “Serve content from a cookieless domain” problem you may run into if your website is using cookies.

 For example, for serving CSS, create a subdomain called